BluFoot/pythonleague/README.md

 # Patch Comparer – 5.11 vs 5.14
 by Jeremie van der Sande

 I started this project with the goal of analyzing the effect of the AP item changes introduced in patch 5.12.
-However, we ended up spending much more time than originally planned and now we have this!
+However, I ended up spending much more time than originally planned and now we have this!
 The website presents champion and item statistics for the patches 5.11 and 5.14.

 ###Features
 * View playrates and winrates for champions and items.